hunterxcobby/100-days-of-code/log.md

    - Learned about key relational database concepts, including primary keys, foreign keys, and relationships.

 5. **Relational Database Design:**
-   - Explored the principles of designing effective relational databases, emphasizing normalization and entity-relationship diagrams.
+   - learned the principles of designing effective relational databases, emphasizing normalization and entity-relationship diagrams.

 6. **SQL Basics:**
    - Covered fundamental SQL statements, including SELECT, INSERT, UPDATE, DELETE, and their use in retrieving, modifying, and deleting data.